niyaan21/thereportgenscholar/README.md

 *   `formulate-research-query.ts`: Takes a user's research question and generates optimized search queries, alternative phrasings, key concepts, and sub-topics.
 *   `summarize-research-papers.ts`: (Conceptual) Takes paper abstracts/queries and synthesizes a summary.
 *   `generate-research-report.ts`: Generates a detailed, multi-section academic-style report based on a research question and an optional summary.
-*   `generate-research-image.ts`: Creates a conceptual image for a given research topic.
 *   `generate-report-from-file.ts`: Generates a report based on an uploaded file and user guidance.
 *   `generate-daily-prompt-flow.ts`: Creates a "Prompt of the Day" for the dashboard.
 *   `extract-mindmap-concepts.ts`: Extracts key concepts and a main idea from text for mind mapping.